 One of the best tools you’ll have as an author is a blog.
 It’s a way to share information, post polls, have giveaways, and most importantly, grow your tribe and get subscribers.
 For most authors, it is the main hub of their business.
 Starting a blog can be a little confusing but it doesn’t have to be.
 In today’s post, I’m going to show you how to start a blog like a boss.
 When you start a blog, there are some things that need to be considered.

 How to Start and Run a Blog Like a Boss

 What do you want to write about?
 Some authors write about just one thing, others write about several.
-I write about childcare and author related things.
+I write about author-related things, literary and entertainment things, and pets.